MartinPdeS/PyMieSim/docs/source/Intro.rst

 ============

 This project aims to be a flexible and usefull tool for Mie scattering analysis.
-At the moment the Lorenz-Mie theory (LMT) is available and the framework for the generalize Lorenz-Mie theory (GLMT) is under developpement.
+At the moment the Lorenz-Mie Theory (LMT) is available and the framework for the Generalized Lorenz-Mie Theory (GLMT) is under development.
 I invite you to go to the Examples section to see what the package is capable of.